Reddit's Appetite: Predicting User Engagement with Nutritional Content

-Using our method, we compute the nutritional information for $307,799$ different meals, as multiple posts can contain the same meal (e.g. $1,591$ posts have the title ``Pizza'').
-We exclude posts for which we did not find any matches in the food database, i.e., that exceeded the threshold, and posts where no suitable match is found in the food database or where the similarity score does not exceed the threshold.
-Next, we check for potential outliers, which are all meals with less than $32$ calories (equivalent to $100$g of strawberries) or more than $717$ calories (equivalent to $100$g of butter).
-After this final filtering step, we have a total of $306,592$ meals in $416,779$ posts that we use for further analysis.
+Using our method, we compute the nutritional information for $326,388$ different meals, as multiple posts can contain the same meal (e.g., $1,591$ posts have the title ``Pizza'').
+We exclude posts for which we did not find any suitable matches in the food database, i.e., that are below the similarity threshold.
+As a post-processing step, we check for potential outliers, which we define as meals with less than $32$ calories (equivalent to $100$g of strawberries) or more than $717$ calories (equivalent to $100$g of butter).
+Moreover, we remove all meals where protein, carbohydrate or fat estimates are over $100$g.
+After this final filtering step, we have a total of $325,086$ meals in $442,371$ posts that we use for further analysis.